AndrewJBateman/ionic-angular-stock-data/README.md

 ## :clipboard: Status & To-do list

 * Status: Working.
-Updated juune 2021.
+Updated june 2021.
 Passes linting.
 * To-do: develop into a more complex app.
 Add inputs for more variables such as start and end dates for history.

 ## :clap: Inspiration